 Access to Devil’s Pool is only from the Zambia side of Victoria Falls.
 However, if staying in Zimbabwe, it is easy to enter Zambia for the day to visit Devil’s Pool.

 Also, when initially arriving into Zimbabwe, you will want to ensure that you get at least a double-entry visa (on arrival).
-This costs $15 more than a single entry for most nationalities.
+This double-entry visa to Zimbabwe costs $45, which is $15 more than the $30 single-entry for most nationalities.
 (Canadians can only obtain single entry visas – sorry!)
-Failing to obtain the double-entry visa when first arriving to Zimbabwe will result in having to purchase two single entry visas which will be more costly.
+Failing to obtain the double-entry visa when first arriving to Zimbabwe will result in having to purchase two single entry visas which will be more costly since you’ll have to pay for two $30 single-entry visas ($60).

 How To Get From Zimbabwe Side of Victoria Falls to Devil’s Pool?